 Arm© Cortex-M microcontroller

-Collect and import data ‘live’ via serial port
+Collect and import data in real time via serial port

-NanoEdge AI Studio abstracts away Machine Learning and Signal Processing
+NanoEdge AI Studio simplifies Machine Learning and Signal Processing

 Project parameters + signal examples for context

 Precompiled static library (.a) to link to your main code

 Our machine learning models are developed in-house, from the ground up, starting with the algebra.
 Several models are built from scratch, while others are based on traditional AI/ML models (e.g. kNN, SVM, neural networks…).

 Each Nanoedge AI Library is optimised thanks to several user-imported signal examples.
 It contains the best ML model for your project, combined with adequate signal pre-processing and optimal hyperparametrization.
 This library provides simple and intuitive functions (learn, detect, classify) that bring powerful ML features to any Cortex-M C code.

 Are optimised to run on MCUs (every ARM Cortex-M)